Interview by Silvia Iacovcich

 From this solid, inspiring brew comes an introspective and impenetrable, refined yet dense sound that distances you from the ordinary and allows you to deepen with a refreshed perspective into this particular political and cultural moment, jumping towards a wider approach to the human sphere.
 The hyped-up ambient sound delves into a dynamic combo that approaches metal and adds nuances of post-punk and cold-wave tints, reflecting a multidimensional level, resulting in an enhanced organic, layered set.
 With David Pajo of Slint, who collaborated on mixing Luminous Rot in full, the album becomes a journey of atmospheric saturation that is hard to forget.

-Nadja is Aidan Baker on guitars, vocals, drum machine, and Leah Buckareff on bass and vocals.
+Nadja is Aidan Baker on guitars, vocals, and drum machine, and Leah Buckareff on bass and vocals.
 The project was originally a solo, studio-based endeavour by Aidan, exploring the heavier and noisier side of experimental/ambient music.
 Leah joined in 2005 once the project started getting calls for live performances, and the project left the studio and became more what it is today.
-The project combines stylistic and sonic elements of experimental, ambient, and electronic music with the structures, volume, and distortion of metal and industrial music, attempting to create something that straddles, blurs, and blends genres.
+The project combines stylistic and sonic elements of experimental, ambient, and electronic music with metal and industrial music’s structures, volume, and distortion, attempting to create something that straddles, blurs, and blends genres.

 You are about to release a new album, Luminous Rot but have been releasing music together as Nadja since 2005; where has your sound taken you, and how has it evolved during these years, from the inception of the first project until today?